Reliability AnalysisBased on known issue patterns, repair cost data, and ownership trends · How we score

 • Comfortable and quiet ride for a full-size truck

-The systems that break first on the 2018 Nissan Titan.
-Mileage windows, repair costs, and fix-before-you-buy notes are in the full report.
+The systems that tend to fail first on the 2018 Nissan Titan, with the typical mileage window when each becomes a concern.
+Detailed repair-cost ranges and exact what-to-check inspection notes are in the full report.

 1